takimotok/spreadsheet2calednar/README.md

 This document show how it works and some notifications to use this script.

-The script are written as ES6 styled javascript.
+The script are written as ECMAScript styled javascript.

+c.f.) <a href="https://developers.google.com/apps-script/guides/v8-runtime?hl=ja" target="_blank">V8 Runtime Overview | Google Apps Script</a>

 ## Getting Started